-I want to find the right people and while I would like to do it quickly, I will have these positions open until the right person comes along.
+I want to find the right person and while I would like to do it quickly, I will have this position open until the right person comes along.
 I’m also willing to negotiate start dates for the right person.

 To apply, please email [email protected] with your CV and an intro.

 Tell me about your skills, experience, interests, your personality and why you think this might work for you.
 Also give me a bit of an idea as to what availability you have, your current situation and how you can see this role working with your lifestyle.